 Like every other PR professional, Mr. Landis studied piano in college (at Northwestern University in Chicago) and his first jobs included teaching piano to neighborhood children (at the ripe old age of 12).

 Mr. Landis lives in San Francisco with his husband, Sean Dowdall (General Manager at LCI) and in his spare time enjoys music, theatre, travel, hiking, skiing, hanging out with his dogs Gaston & Alphonse and partaking in the culinary delights of San Francisco.
 David Landis’ best celebrity meeting ever?
 The one and only Stephen Sondheim.

-You can follow Mr. Landis everywhere online, including Twitter (@david_landis), Facebook, LinkedIn, Instagram (@davidlandis1), Pinterest (davidlandisSF), Snapchat (davidlandis), Medium and whatever new platform Silicon Valley has dreamed up since this biography was written.
+You can follow Mr. Landis everywhere online, including Twitter (@david_landis), Facebook, LinkedIn, Instagram (@davidlandis1), Pinterest (davidlandisSF), Snapchat (davidlandis), Clubhouse, Medium and whatever new platform Silicon Valley has dreamed up since this biography was written.